Rovers Return Inn

-The Rovers Return Inn is a fictional pub in the long-running British soap opera Coronation Street.
+The Rovers Return Inn, also known simply as the Rovers, is a fictional public house in the long-running British soap opera Coronation Street.

-The Rovers Return occupies a corner of the fictional Coronation Street and Rosamund Street set location in the show.
-The pub was built by the fictional brewery Newton and Ridley.
-In the programme, the Rovers Return Inn has been a free house since 1995, although the brewery continues to supply it.
-The name comes from the Ye Olde Rovers Return in Withy Grove, Manchester, a 14th-century building that became a licensed public house but ceased to be so in 1924 and was demolished in 1958.
+The Rovers Return occupies a corner of the fictional Coronation Street and Rosamund Street set location in the show, set in the fictional Lancashire town of Weatherfield.
+The pub was constructed by the fictional brewery Newton and Ridley.

+The name comes from the Ye Olde Rovers Return in Withy Grove, Manchester, a 14th-century building that operated as a licensed public house but ceased to be so in 1924 and was demolished in 1958.

 The fictional pub has had three in-universe layouts.
 The original layout generally consisted of the style of a public bar.
 The fictional pub was later destroyed after a fire, caused by character Jack Duckworth.
 Later, the original layout was replaced by a single bar, until once again, being destroyed by a fire.